Motion Picture Institute is a for profit proprietary school offering a certificate program in filmmaking.

 Students wishing to inspect or review Motion Picture Institute’s accreditation, department of education or state approvals may request to do so by emailing email@example.com.
 Students will be offered to review school approvals by scheduling an appointment on campus with a school administrator who will present documentation.

 THE MOTION PICTURE PRODUCTION PROGRAM OUTCOMES

-The following statistic reflects the status of available graduates from 1 Motion Picture Production class that started between October 2018 through September 2019, as of October 2019 (as reported to ACCSC in our Annual Report for 2021).
+The following statistic reflects the status of available graduates from 2 Motion Picture Production classes that started between October 2019 through September 2020, as of October 2022 (as reported to ACCSC in our Annual Report for 2022).

 Completion percentage is determined by dividing the number of students who completed the respective program by the number of students available for graduation for that program.
 Unavailable students are those who are determined to fit one or more of the following categories:

 • Student has a medical condition that prevents continued enrollment